intel/transfer-learning/docker/hf_k8s/README.md

    * `resources.nodeSelectorLabel` and `resources.nodeSelectorValue` specify a node label key/value to indicate which
      type of nodes can be used for the worker pods. `kubectl get nodes` and `kubectl describe node <node name>` can be used to get information about the nodes on your cluster.
+   * `storage.storageClassName` should be set to your Kubernetes NFS storage class name (use `kubectl get storageclass` to see a list of storage classes on  your cluster)

    See a complete list and descriptions of the available parameters in the [Helm chart values documentation](values.md).